lordsainath/ReactJsCompleteCourseSCS/01-Basics/README.md

- # in this file we also used scss and scss compiler for styling the component
+ # In this file we also used scss and scss compiler for styling the component

 React js :-